reflectoring/reflectoring.github.io/_posts/hacks/2017-04-14-How to sign.md

       CMSSignedData sigData = gen.generate(msg, false);
 ```

-Note, that you can define, if also the data and not only signature should be in the CMS-Container.
+Note, that you can define, if also the data and not only the signature should be in the CMS container.
+With other words you can choose either
+_attached_ or _detached_ signature.
 With this container you got the signature,
 the certificate, that can be used for verifying, digital algorithm, possibly the signed data etc.
 It is also possible to create several signatures for the data and put them in the container.
 It means you can send this kind of signature